-The analysis focuses on employed and self-employed individuals who lost their earnings in the immediate aftermath of the COVID-19 outbreak.
+The analysis focuses on employed and self-employed individuals who lost their earnings at the onset of the COVID-19 pandemic.

-We consider economic sectors at 6-digit level, as classified by ATECO, that were listed in the Decree Law imposing the shutdown of economic activities.1 Although SILC microdata lack information on business activities at 6-digit level, we draw on other detailed available statistics released by Istat (namely, the operating firms archive (ASIA), the national labour force survey (RCFL) and National Accounts) in order to compute the occupation shares in each sector subject to shut down.
+We start from the economic sectors, at a detail of 6 digits of ATECO codes, listed in the Decree Law that imposed the shutdown of economic activities.1 Unfortunately, SILC microdata do not contain information on the economic sectors at the 6 digits detail of the ATECO classification.
+We draw on other detailed available statistics released by Istat, namely the operating firms archive (ASIA), the national labour force survey (RCFL) and National Accounts, in order to compute the occupation shares in each sector listed subject to shut down.

-The left enclave in Table 1, based on Istat detailed statistics, shows that2 39% of Italian active workers are subject to the shutdown, on average.
-The shares of workers affected are different across economic sectors: while more than 60% of the active workers in the manufacturing and construction sectors are affected, the shares corresponding to affected workers in the wholesale and retail trade sectors, as well as accommodation and food service activities are of more than 80%.
-All workers in real estates, arts, entertainment and recreation activities are affected by the shutdown of economic activity.
+The left part of the Table 1, based on information from detailed statistics from Istat, shows that2 39% of workers are subject to the shutdown, with different share across economic sectors: more than 60% of workers active in the manufacturing and construction sectors, more than 80% of those in the wholesale and retail trade sector, accommodation and food service activities, all those in real estates, arts, entertainment and recreation activities.

-We then randomly select the individuals, with a positive income source from either employment or self-employment.
-We perform this selection by sector of employment at 2-digit ATECO level , which we relate to data in EUROMOD in order to get the same occupation shares subject to shut down.
-On the other hand, in EUROMOD we identify 27 million individuals with a positive income source from employment, temporary jobs or self-employment reported in the income reference year (i.e. 2016).
-As expected, this figure is higher than the 23 million individuals reported by Istat which refers to those with regular employment contracts.
+We then select randomly the individuals, with positive income source from either employment or self-employment, who report working in a specific sector, at 2 digits detail of the ATECO classification, in the EUROMOD data in order to get the same occupation shares subject to shut down.
+In EUROMOD we identify 27 million individuals with a positive income source from employment, temporary jobs or self-employment reported in the income reference year (i.e. 20016).
+As expected, this number is higher than the 23 million individuals reported in the Istat statistics which refer to those with regular employment contract.

-Moreover, shares shown in the right enclave of Table 1, do not always correspond to those on the left.
-They can be lower as the salaries of individuals working in the public sector are not affected by the shutdown (and hence not selected in EUROMOD) but can also be higher as the number of individuals observed in some sectors is too limited to select the right amount from the left enclave.
+Moreover, the shares, shown in the right part of Table 1, do not always correspond to those from the left part.
+They can lower because individuals working in the public sector are not affected by the shut down in terms of salary and hence not selected in EUROMOD.
+They can higher because the number of individuals observed in some sectors is too limited in order to select the right amount from the left part of the Table.